wwcode-berlin-hackevenings/e2e-workshop/README.md

 ### Check basic elements

-- check if the title element (the headline "Instacat") exists on the page
+- check if the h1 element (the headline "Instacat") exists on the page
 - check if there are (cat) images on the page
+- check if the title (meta tag) is set correctly

 > Run the test against v1
-> Imagine a deployment happened -> run again against v2
+> Imagine a deployment happened -> run again against v2 [change className of h1 element]

 ### Test the like feature

 ...

 > Run the test against v2
-> Imagine a deployment happened -> run again against v3
+> Imagine a deployment happened -> run again against v3 [break like feature to increment by > 1]
-> Imagine you run the test regularly -> run again against v4

 ----
 ## Bonus Exercises

+### Check if the Copyright year is correct
+Is it showing the current year?

 ### Test the adding cats feature

-...
+Find your newly added cat on the page

 ### Test the "Not a Cat" Button

 Allows you to flag images that are not cats to get them removed.
+Remove a cat and check that it is no longer there.

 ### Test for no missing translations

 -  Our page supports multiple languages.
 This means texts on our page are placeholder strings (=translation keys) in code that get replaced by the real content in different languages.
 - If a key does not have a translation it looks like this: ...
-- we don't want this to be shown to users, so we want a test cases, that looks for this on the whole page
+- we don't want this to be shown to users, so we want a test cases, that looks for this on the whole page [missing translation on hover tooltip text]